ekeilty17/ekeilty17.github.io/_posts/2024-04-04-the-keilty-variation-of-rummy.md

 tags:       card-games, rummy
 ---

-Rummy is a very old game with many different variations, including one that has been passed down to me by my family (the Keilty's).
+Rummy is a very old game with many different variations, including one that has been passed down to me by my family (the Keiltys).
 I honestly believe that **the Keilty variation** is the best two-person card game that exists (you can also play it with more than two players and it's still fun).
 In this post, I will explain the rules so you can try it for yourself.

 <br>